 Instructions

-1. Preheat the oven to 350 degrees F. Line two muffin tins with paper liners, likely 14 or 15 muffin cups.
+1. Preheat the oven to 400℉.
+Line a 12-cup muffin pan with paper liners.
 Set aside.

-2. In a large mixing bowl, mash the bananas with the olive oil until combined and only small lumps remain.
-Whisk in the milk, egg, and vanilla.
-Use a spatula to stir in the sugar.
+2. In a large mixing bowl, use the back of a large fork to mash the banana until smooth and only small lumps remain.
+Whisk the vanilla and oil into the mashed banana until well-combined.

-5. Use a cookie scoop to divide the batter among the prepared muffin tins, filling each cup about three fourths full.
-Top with the reserved strawberry pieces, and sprinkle with the Turbinado sugar.
+6. Use a medium cookie scoop to evenly divide the batter between the muffin cups, filling each mostly full.

-6. Bake for 20-25 minutes, until the tops are gently domed, and the muffins are just golden.
-Remove from the oven and let cool in the muffin tin for 10 minutes before transferring to a wire baking rack to cool completely.
-Enjoy!
+10. Remove from the oven and let cool in the muffin tin for about 10 minutes, before transferring to a wire baking rack to cool completely.
+Enjoy!!

-7. Optional: If adding the strawberry jam, bake for 18 minutes, until the tops are gently puffed and barely beginning to color.
+• This recipe originally called for adding a small swirl of strawberry jam to the top of each muffin.
+If you’d like to do this, bake as directed for about 18 minutes, until the tops are gently puffed and barely beginning to color.
 Remove the muffin tins from the oven, and working quickly, carefully top the center of each muffin with a teaspoon or so of jam.
 Return to the oven, and continue baking for another 2-7 minutes, until the muffins are golden and a cake tester inserted into the middle of each muffin comes out clean.